What Stood Out About Mike Bloomberg’s Email Strategy

 Intimidated?
 Don’t worry — IMGE is here to give you some quick tips on how to avoid easy mistakes when making your face-to-camera content.

-We know this sounds simple — but it’s an extremely important step to make sure your subjects feel comfortable and seem natural on film.
-Give your subject the script in advance in order to give them time to review their lines and get comfortable with the text.
-Let them know how long they will be talking, where you will be shooting, and what they need to wear — all these details may seem like common sense, but they help your subject feel comfortable and will lead to a higher quality video.
+We know this sounds simple — but it’s an extremely important step to make sure you feel comfortable and seem natural on film.
+Write a script in advance in order to get comfortable with the text.
+Plan how long you will be talking, where you will be shooting, and what you need to wear — all these details may seem like common sense, but they help you feel comfortable and will lead to a higher quality video.

-Your script will sound more natural if your subject is answering a question instead of reading from a script.
-Rephrase each line as a question and ask it back to your subject.
-This will engage them in the natural flow of a conversation and make them more comfortable.
-If you have the freedom to change the script, it can be helpful to let your subject use their own words instead of forcing them to say a script that doesn’t sound like them (but make sure they stay on message!).
+Your script will sound more natural if you are answering a question instead of reading from a script.
+Have someone rephrase each line as a question and ask it back to you.
+This will engage you in the natural flow of a conversation and make you more comfortable.
+If you have the freedom to change the script, it can be helpful to riff with your own words instead of sticking to a script that doesn’t sound like you.
+Just make sure you stay on message!

 Clothing and music affect how viewers will digest your content.
 It’s not all about the script — it’s important to factor in the look and feel of your video when deciding where, when, and how to shoot.
-Basically, if you are targeting manufacturing workers, make sure your subject isn’t wearing a tuxedo and a monocle!
+Basically, if you are targeting manufacturing workers, make sure you aren’t wearing a tuxedo and a monocle!

 It may seem obvious, but choosing the right location for your shoot is another critical aspect of a successful face-to-camera video.
 Choose a location that reinforces the messaging in your script and scout it beforehand — you don’t want to shoot somewhere you are getting constantly interrupted or the natural light makes it impossible to shoot a high quality video.

 Don’t forget about how the video needs to sound.
 Some locations produce more background noise than others — scout your locations and plan accordingly!
 In addition to sound, lighting is extremely important.
-Be sure to factor in your location’s natural light and give yourself enough setup time to light the area properly for your subject in order to avoid poorly lit videos.
+Be sure to factor in your location’s natural light and give yourself enough setup time to light the area properly.

 Intimidated by the ins and outs of making a high quality face-to-camera video?